TfTHacker/obsidian42-text-transporter/README.md

 # Text Transporter - advanced text management for Obsidian
 Text Transporter is the Swiss Army Knife of text manipulation plugins for Obsidian that allows you to modify contents of files in your vault, even when the file is not visible.
-In addition Text Transporeter provides a number of convenient functions for quickly selecting lines, blocks and more, along with quickly creating block references.
+In addition Text Transporter provides a number of convenient functions for quickly selecting lines, blocks and more, along with quickly creating block references.

 Text Transporter will make you a text ninja!
-Text Transporter is made with extra heart for Keyboard lovers!
+Text Transporter is made with extra heart for keyboard lovers!

 Check out this quick video to see what it is all about: